gustavosbarroso/simplephysics/README.md

 ## 🎛️ Interactive Controls

+All simulations include:

-All simulations include sliders for real-time adjustment of physical parameters and initial conditions.
+* Sliders for real-time parameter adjustment
+* Dynamic updates of trajectories and states
+* Visualization of system evolution

 ---